hove-io/navitia/source/jormungandr/readme.md

 Once the profile file is generated, download `gprof2dot` with `pip install gprof2dot` and run the following command to visualize the graph `gprof2dot.py -f pstats your_profiling.prof | dot -Tsvg -o callgraph.svg`

-Note that, in order to profile the real performance, you should activate the cpp implementation of protobuf by adding ` PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION_VERSION=2 PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=cpp`.
+Note that, in order to profile the real performance, you should activate the cpp implementation of protobuf by adding the env vars: `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION_VERSION=2 PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=cpp`.

 Have fun!